 Price bids will be solicited from suppliers that meet the threshold criteria and agree to the terms and conditions of the ESA.
 The solicitation will request bids for a variety of term lengths (e.g. 12, 24, 36 or 48 months) and for power from different sources.
 The Select Board or their designee(s), in consultation with the Community Power Consultant, will determine the appropriate level of renewable energy to be included with the default product and the optional products based upon their assessment of market conditions and what would be in the best interest of retail electric customers at the time of the solicitation.
 As noted in Section V.a., all claims of renewable energy use will be substantiated by the supplier obtaining and retiring the appropriate quantity of RECs.
 Bidders will be required to identify the technology, vintage, and location of the renewable energy generators that are the sources of the RECs.
-Bidders will also be required to RECs that have been created and recorded in the New England Power Pool Generation Information System.
+Bidders will also be required to supply RECs that have been created and recorded in the New England Power Pool Generation Information System.
 The Town may seek RECs from a variety of renewable energy sources; may elect to procure from those sources RECs, power or both; and will choose the best combination of environmental benefits and price.

 Prior to delivery of the bids, the Select Board shall set parameters for accepting a bid, including the price, term and characteristics that are appropriate for its constituents.
+At minimum, no bid will be accepted at a price higher than the utility default rate at the time of program launch, but the Town may specify stricter criteria.
 The Select Board shall provide authorization to a designee(s) to select a bid and enter into an ESA based upon those parameters.